 - How much does a Turkish Van cat cost?

-- Which cat is fond of water?
+- Which cat loves water?

-What does a Turkish Van look like?
+2. What does a Turkish Van look like?

 - A safe home